-- exam covering the sub-fields in physics at some point during his/her senior year (except for those in the teaching emphasis areas). - By maintaining a portfolio for each student which contains college grades, records of special skills acquired, senior research project results, Field Achievement Test results and a record of cocurricular activities.
+- The student must complete a senior research project including a formal presentation of results both in writing and orally to at least two members of the physics faculty (except for those in the teaching emphasis areas). - The student must take the Physics Major Field Achievement Test offered by The Educational Testing Services (ETS) or another departmentally approved exam covering the sub-fields in physics at some point during his/her senior year (except for those in the teaching emphasis areas). - By maintaining a portfolio for each student which contains college grades, records of special skills acquired, senior research project results, Field Achievement Test results and a record of cocurricular activities.
 The portfolio will remain on file in the department and will be added to as additional information is obtained from student or employer.